PanagiotisTslk/GameLegacy/README.md

 ## Game Legacy
-With Game Legacy, you can easily and quickly store and manage your game collection-anytime, anywhere.
+With Game Legacy, you can easily and quickly store and manage your game collection anytime-anywhere.

 This repository hosts the official Android APK releases of Game Legacy.

 To run the Game Legacy app, you have to downdload the Game-Legacy.apk file and install it on your device.
-Your device must be running at Android 13 version or newer to use the application.
+Your device must be running at Android 13 version or newer for full functionality.

 ### With Game Legacy, you can:
 - Create and browse your game collection